De-Mystifying Myers Briggs Type Indicator

 There are 16 different MBTI Types, none better or worse than any other.

 Finding out about your type frees you to recognise your own natural preferences and to trust your potential for growth and excellence.
 It can be a real eye-opener when thinking about ‘what next?’ in your career.
 Or even when thinking about how to bring more joy to your current role – how might you make it more ‘you shaped’?

 It can help you make sense of feedback you might receive or how you can build better relationships at home, with colleagues and with customers.
 The list is endless, as its value for self-awareness and self-management is enormous.

-I hear people calling Myers Briggs a ‘personality test’ or ‘personality quiz’.
+I hear people calling MBTI a ‘personality test’ or ‘personality quiz’.
 It’s neither of these.
 There are no right or wrong answers with the Myers Briggs Type Indicator tests.

 Instead, each of the 16 types has a unique set of gifts and blind spots.

 Knowledge of type helps us appreciate the different gifts that people bring.
 So often if people are ‘different’ to us, we see only their downsides; we don’t always value what they naturally have to offer – and that they bring us balance.

 Think about your own team for a moment

 Imagine how good it would be to release people, wherever possible, to work in ways that are natural and comfortable for them.